Skip To Main Content

 Student Name and Image Consent

-Saint Thomas Academy and/or Visitation School may use a photograph or video image of your son in one or more of the following areas:
+Saint Thomas Academy may use a photograph or video image of your student in one or more of the following areas:

 • Cadets.com website